saheb-ul-lah/All-my-resources/R/Algorithm_NWC.md

 - Ensure the total supply equals the total demand; otherwise, you may need to add a dummy row/column with zero cost.
 - This program assumes integer values for simplicity.
 Modify as needed for floating-point costs.

----

-## License

-This project is open-source and available under the MIT License.
 ```